 According to Simon Watney, London-based critic and writer:

 Gonzalez-Torres finds and mobilizes materials which may function as analogies for experience and emotions which are not “explained” in any extended biographical supplementary exegesis.
 They are works about love, desire, loss, death, and mourning… They encourage us to make as many associative connections as we like in relation to the materials assembled before us, as well as in relation to previous work.

 The possibilities seem endless.
-The artist is sensitive to his Hispanic roots, but unwilling to conform to a predetermined cultural persona or preoccupation; he is gay and confronts related issues through elegant metaphor.
+The artist’s work reflects sensitivity to his Hispanic roots, but does not conform to a predetermined cultural persona or preoccupation; his work confronts issues related to his gay identity through elegant metaphor.